-We believe our EEV Platform will enable the efficient intracellular delivery of highly-specific and potent therapeutics.
-The following key attributes of our EEV Platform have allowed us to develop broadly distributed, highly efficient and highly specific EEV therapeutic candidates.
+We believe our EEV Platform will enable the efficient intracellular delivery of specific and potent therapeutics.
+The following key attributes of our EEV Platform have allowed us to develop broadly distributed EEV therapeutic candidates, which are efficient with respect to pharmacological effect, or the amount of drug required to produce a pharmacological effect of given intensity, and specific with respect to the engagement or involvement with a desired intracellular target of interest.